marklj/laravel-preset/README.md

 - Removes Bootstrap and jQuery
 - Adds compiled assets to `.gitignore`
 - Adds a simple Tailwind-tuned default layout template
+- Add support for Server-side apps with client-side rendering.
+Learn more at [https://reinink.ca/articles/server-side-apps-with-client-side-rendering]
-- Replaces the `welcome.blade.php` template with one that extends the main layout
+- Replaces the `welcome.blade.php` template with a full page vue component template.

 ## Installation